itsultium/Digi-Tally/README.md

 ## Features

-- Multiple clients / projects
+- Multiple clients / projects with delete option
 - Add entries with description and amount
 - Group by All, This Week, or This Month
-- Mark entries as paid
+- Mark entries as paid individually or all at once
 - Running total — owed vs paid
 - Copy full summary to clipboard
-- Mark all paid / clear paid entries
+- Clear paid entries
+- Live currency conversion — USD, INR, PKR, BDT
+- Real exchange rates powered by ExchangeRate-API (updated daily, no key needed)
 - Dark and light mode
 - **Data never disappears** — stored in localStorage, survives browser close, refresh, and device shutdown

 ## No API, no backend

 100% client-side.
-No accounts, no internet required after first load.
+No accounts, no login.
+Currency rates fetched once and cached for 1 hour.
 Everything stored locally on your device.

 ## Use cases